How do you fix battery life problems after updating to iOS 10 or upgrading to iPhone 7? Here are our top power-saving tips!

 Low Power Mode

-If your battery life is normal but you want to get even more out of it, you can always get a battery case or power pack.
-If you don't have one handy, you can use Low Power Mode.
+If your battery life is normal but you want to get even more out of it, case or no case, you can use Low Power Mode.
+It turns off processes and otherwise conserves as much power as it can.

 - Launch the Settings app from the Home screen.